Nearly 4 Million Bitcoins Lost Forever, New Study Says - Slashdot

 Listen to bitcoin advocates sometime.
 More than a few would like to replace all fiat currencies with bitcoin or something similar.
 Their arguments are largely unconnected to economic reality but they seem to believe them all the same.

 Over time, the volatility will get less, and the value will stabilize.

+That is a statement of faith, not of fact and is unsupported by any evidence that we could likely agree upon.

 Right now, the risk is high, but potential rewards are high too.

-More than a few would like to replace all fiat currencies with bitcoin or something similar.

-There are nutcases everywhere.
-None of these people are in a position of power where they could actually accomplish this "vision".

 Of all the problems with Bitcoin...
 (Score:2)